Introduction to Arithmetic Groups: Definition

 \begin{prop} Let $\Lambda$ be a discrete subgroup of~$G$, and let $\mu$ be Haar measure on~$G$.
-There is a unique {\upshape(}up to a scalar multiple{\upshape)} $\sigma$-finite, $G$-invariant Borel measure~$\nu$ on $\Lambda \backslash G$. \begin{enumerate} \item For any Borel fundamental domain~$\fund$, the measure~$\nu$ can be defined by
+There is a unique \textup(up to a scalar multiple\textup) $\sigma$-finite, $G$-invariant Borel measure~$\nu$ on $G/\Lambda$.
+More precisely: \begin{enumerate} \item For any strict fundamental domain~$\fund$, the measure~$\nu$ can be defined by

-for every Borel set~$A$ in~$G$, such that $\Lambda A = A$. \item Conversely, for $A \subset G$, we have
+for every Borel set~$A$ in~$G$, such that $A \Lambda = A$. \item Conversely, for $A \subseteq G$, we have

 \end{enumerate} \end{prop}

 \begin{proof} See \cref{HaarOnHomogIsGinv,HaarOnHomog->Haar} for \pref{HaarOnHomog-nu} and~\pref{HaarOnHomog-mu}.
 The uniqueness of~$\nu$ follows from~\pref{HaarOnHomog-mu} and the uniqueness of the Haar measure~$\mu$. \end{proof}